jelle-vdp/laravel-shrimpcity/README.md

 # Shrimpcity

-A website for fictional music venue Shrimpcity, built out in Laravel.<br>
+A website for fictional music venue Shrimpcity, built out in Laravel.
-[Live preview](https://shrimpcity.online/) (might not always be 100% up to sync with this repo)

 ## Why this project?